PhilippTrashman/t1-template-app/README.md

 # T1 Template App
 A template app for the T1 School Project.

+The Template provides some Widgets to make the development for the T1 app more accesible and easier
+For more advanced Features please refer to the Flutter Documentation

+If you're new to Flutter, here is [a handy tutorial](https://flutter.dev/docs/get-started/codelab)

 ## Usage